s0md3v/be-a-hacker/README.md

 Remember, at least 1 task every day, never zero otherwise you will fall back to where you started, doing nothing.
 Don't be scared, if you are in bed, looking at memes at 11 PM and you haven't done anything all day, do a pushup and tick it off the list.\
 Easy, right?
 Start, now.

-### How to avoid burnouts?
-Divide your day into 3 parts:

-1. Do: Do stuff that you already know to practice or earn money.
-2. Learn: Learn new things.
-3. Fun: Have fun.

-Burouts happen when you either work for too long or work on the same thing for long.
-Making sure learn new things and have fun every day will keep burnouts away.

-### I want to do great and innovative things.
-This talk by Haroon Meer tackles this problem very well: https://www.youtube.com/watch?v=JoVx_-bM8Tg